YechengChu/ACDemo/guide.md

 There are _three_ types of capabilities:

-1. infinite capability by the word "infinite"
+1. infinite capability by the word "_infinite_"

 2. the number of capabilities shown by a number, which specifies the number of times the person can use this capability

-3. the time period capability by the word "period", which mean the person can have that capability within a given time period
+3. the time period capability by the word "_period_", which mean the person can have that capability within a given time period

 #### Role
 You can switch your role, in default, the role is set to be the __[Owner]__.